Application for Wedding Service

 What are the legal requirements?

 There are occasionally circumstances where some form of licence, such as a common licence or special licence is more appropriate and particular rules apply to them.
-When you meet the Priest in Charge that will be discussed.
+When you meet the minister this will be discussed.

 What is one of us is divorced?